Nageswar-Sahoo/EMLO4_HYDRA/README.md

           To modify the infer arguments, you can do the following:

           docker run -v $(pwd)/model_artifacts:/app/checkpoints dogbreed-classification infer --input_folder="path/to/custom/input" --  output_folder="path/to/custom/output" --     ckpt_path="path/to/custom/checkpoint.ckpt"

+<h2>Scripts Overview</h2>
+1. train.py
+This script handles training the model using a DataModule for the dataset.
+It saves the best checkpoint during training.

+2. eval.py
+This script loads the model from a checkpoint and evaluates it on the validation dataset.

+3. infer.py
+This script runs inference on a folder of images and saves the predictions.

 <h3>Prediction Results</h3>